 How to deal with weed growth

-With summer comes some challenges like weed growth.
+With carp fishing in the summer comes some challenges like weed growth.
 If your lake is weedy then you will notice that carp love the shelter, security and heat retention it provides.
 On a weedy lake, it can be best to target the densest areas in the day-time and try to find clear spots for the hours of darkness.
 In daylight, weed pumps oxygen into the water, but at night it does the opposite, so cweatherarp can be put off these areas in darkness.

 Many factors can have a bearing on the fish’s willingness to feed in summer, but the weather is always a good indicator of your chances of success.
 Summer can bring about the most settled periods of weather we get in Britain, so any change in the prevailing conditions can spark a bit of a feeding spell.
 What you particularly want to look for are low-pressure fronts and fresh winds.
 These will oxygenate the water, flush through any algal blooms and generally provide you with better fishing conditions.